inlets/docs.inlets.dev/docs/uplink/index.md

 * All tunnels can be monitored centrally for reliability and usage
 * By default all tunnels are private and only available for access by your own applications
 * Tunnels can also be managed through Helm, ArgoCD or Flux for a GitOps workflow

+Support via email is included for the installation and operation of your inlets-uplink installation.

 You can read more about why we created inlets uplink [in the product announcement](https://inlets.dev/blog/2022/11/16/service-provider-uplinks.html).